Keith Johnson and Erin Diehm’s garden ♿️

 Showcase Feature

 The beautiful painted lady butterfly flutters about the garden in search of thistle, which it needs in order to reproduce.
-The buckeye butterfly is attracted to this garden because it contains the groundcover Lippia, which borders the walkway on the south side of the house, and monkeyflower, which reseeds itself cheerily around the garden.
+The buckeye butterfly is attracted to this garden because it contains bee plant and monkeyflower in the back and the groundcover Lippia, which borders the walkway on the south side of the house.

 Take a seat and enjoy this tranquil garden; you won’t want to leave.